pic

 What are the types of skin cancer?

 Skin cancer affects the cells in your skin.
-It can develop differently; certain types are more deadly than others.
+It can develop differently; certain types are more serious than others.

 The three primary types of skin cancer are: